 The first stage in creating a UML Profile to define new model elements is to create a Package that has the stereotype "profile" in your technical development model.

 Toolbox Icon

-Create a new Package Diagram, then show the Diagram Toolbox and open the 'Profile' toolbox page.
+Create a new Package diagram, then show the Diagram Toolbox and open the 'Profile' page.

-Use one of methods outlined here to access the 'Profile' toolbox page.
+Use one of methods outlined here to access the 'Profile' page of the Diagram Toolbox.